gliptak/lecture-source-py/source/rst/mccall_model.rst

 At time :math:`t`, our agent has two choices:

 #.
-Accept the offer and work permanently at constant wage :math:`w_t`.
+Accept the offer and work permanently at a constant wage :math:`w_t`.

 #.
-Reject the offer, receive unemployment compensation :math:`c`, and reconsider next period.
+Reject the offer, receive unemployment compensation :math:`c`, and reconsider these two choices next period.

 The agent is infinitely lived and aims to maximize the expected discounted sum of earnings